 |About Nate Bauer -

 Nate is the Marketing Director for Big Bang LLC and pretty much spends his days tip-toeing on the pinnacle of how to most effectively implement strategy given the wide open cookie jar of small business marketing possibilities.
+You can find him on Google+ here.

 |About Kelley Burian - @kelleyburian